 Otherwise, we strongly recommend that authors provide a full transfer of copyright to MSP.
 This allows us to protect the work against unauthorized use, but also widely disseminate it by all means available, as we’ll remain easy to find and will readily be offering permission to third parties to republish the work in other media or collections.

-Upon publication, we send all authors a PDF file of their published article (in fact, two files: one for printing and one optimized for on-screen reading).
+Upon publication, we send all authors a PDF file of their published article (the “version of record”).
 This file is for the author’s own use.
-We ask authors not to place the PDF file on their home page or open archives.
-Instead, they should divulge the DOI link to the journal’s copy.
-We ask authors to remember that, if they were to make a practice of posting the PDF file, there would be no incentive for anyone to subscribe, and the journal could not survive.
+We ask authors not to place this PDF file on their home page or open archives.
+Instead, they should promote the DOI link to the journal’s copy.
+We ask authors to remember that, if they were to make a practice of posting the final published PDF file, there would be no incentive for anyone to subscribe, and the journal could not survive.

 Exceptionally, if a prospective reader has no way to download the article from the journal’s web site (that is, if their institution does not subscribe and they cannot afford to buy the article), authors can send them the PDF file.

 Many institutions now require or encourage their researchers to deposit published articles in their institutional repositories.
-MSP cooperates with this requirement by sending authors or librarians, upon demand, a version of the published file suitable for the purpose.
-We request that you use the final published version and not a preprint or postprint version, which are not considered definitive.
+MSP cooperates with this requirement by sending authors or librarians, upon demand, a copy of the version of record that is suitable for the purpose.
+We request that you use the final published version (the “version of record”) and not a preprint or postprint version, which are not considered definitive.

 All articles published by MSP become free to access and read after six years past publication (meaning on the sixth January 1st after the publication date).
 The Journal of Software for Algebra and Geometry is immediately free to read.
 None of our journals charge any author fees.